tmy-611/Machine_Learning_Models/README.md

 1. What does the project do?
 - With each dataset, build a correlation model for predicting the target variable.
 - Consist of the following basic steps:
-    a.
-Data Exploration
+    - Data Exploration
-    b.
-Feature Selection
+    - Feature Selection
-    c.
-Data Preprocessing
+    - Data Preprocessing
-    d.
-Feature Engineering
+    - Feature Engineering
-    e.
-Choose and Tune the suitable Model
+    - Choose and Tune the suitable Model
-    f.
-Evaluate the model
+    - Evaluate the model
-    g.
-Plot the Result
+    - Plot the Result
 2. Why did I create this project?
 - Mainly for practicing data analysis skills.
 - Gain experience with different datasets.